Spring Break marks the start of our 2026 dolphin tour season.

 Swim with wild dolphin tours

 Our Dolphin Tours are ideal for children and families vacationing on the Emerald Coast.
-Water Planet is the closest place to swim with wild dolphins from Pensacola, Fort Walton, the Destin Santa Rosa Beach area to 30A, Blue Mountain Beach, Watercolor, Seaside and Rosemary Beach.
+Water Planet is the closest place to swim with wild dolphins from Pensacola, Fort Walton, the Destin Santa Rosa Beach area to 30A, Rosemary Beach, Alys Beach, Seagrove, Watercolor, Seaside, Blue Mountain Beach, Santa Rosa Beach and Destin.

 For this new season, we will be running 3 boats for our 4-Hour Dolphin Swim Tour from now until November 15.
 This dolphin and snorkeling tour starts daily at 9 AM or 1:30 PM.